ctolon/PythonInterfaceDemo/NewAllWorkFlows/README.md

 python3 IRunTableReader.py Configs/configAnalysisData.json --aod dileptonAOD.root --analysis eventSelection trackSelection sameEventPairing dileptonHadron --process JpsiToEE --cfgQA true --cfgTrackCuts jpsiPID1 jpsiPID2 --debug debug --logFile
 ```

-## Feedbacks
+## Feedbacks and Suggestions

-If you have problem about running the scripts, contact me : cevat.batuhan.tolon@cern.ch or you can send a message on mattermost.
-I will try to fix your problem ASAP
+If you have problem about running the scripts or you have some suggestions for interface, contact me at: `cevat.batuhan.tolon@cern.ch` or you can send a message on mattermost `@ctolon`.
+I will try to fix your problem ASAP.

 ## Technical Details